-While some avoid witnessing a performance, others choose to attend a show and make known their unwillingness to accept by shouting, challenging or utilizing other disruptive tactics.
+While some avoid witnessing a performance, others choose to attend a show and make known their unwillingness to accept the proceedings by shouting, challenging or utilizing other disruptive tactics.
 From the magician’s perspective, handling such spectators calls for developing a keen sense of observation, cultivating plenty of aplomb and radiating warmth in every way possible.

 Reassurance personified – Your intention should be to reassure the audience that you are not there to threaten or challenge them in any way but just to entertain.
-Once this message is through, you can rest assured of not facing any trouble when your show is in progress.
+Once this message is conveyed, you can rest assured of not facing any trouble when your show is in progress.